 Directions

-- Sauté onions and garlic in a bit of oil until they become translucent.
-This step lays the aromatic foundation for your chili.
+- Sauté onions and garlic in a bit of oil until they look see-through.
+That gives your chili a great smelly base.

 - Brown the ground meat in the same pot.
-Be sure to season well with salt and pepper to enhance its flavor.
+Season with salt and pepper to pump up the flavor.

-- Allow the chili to simmer on low heat.
-This lets the flavors meld and develop, creating that irresistible depth.
+- Let the chili simmer on low heat so flavors meld and get deeper.

-- Serve hot, garnished with your choice of optional toppings like cheese, sour cream, avocado, or cilantro for an added touch of flavor and texture.
+- Serve hot, topped with cheese, sour cream, avocado, or cilantro for extra taste and texture.

 Timing Considerations